 \section{Constant-Round Zero-Knowledge Quantum Arguments for QMA}

-In this section, we show how to use our constant-round ZK argument in order to construct constant-round ZK quantum arguments for QMA, that is, honest parties are efficient and quantum (prover is efficient given a quantum witness), and communication is also quantum.
-In \cite{broadbent2016zero}, Broadbent, Ji, Song and Watrous construct a constant-round zero-knowledge quantum protocol for QMA with constant soundness.
-They then perform a polynomial sequential repetition of that protocol to get a proof system (with negligible soundness) with polynomially many rounds.
+In this section we explain how the tools from previous sections imply a constant-round zero-knowledge quantum argument for QMA, that is, according to Definition \ref{def:qma_qzk} where honest parties are polynomial-time and quantum (prover is efficient given a quantum witness) and communication is quantum.

-The authors also note that a parallel repetition of their (core, constant-round) protocol can be used to obtain a constant-round zero-knowledge quantum protocol for QMA, given two tools: \begin{itemize} \item A fully-simulatable constant-round coin-flipping protocol for polynomially-many bits.
+The construction uses constant-round (post-quantum) zero-knowledge arguments for NP, quantumly-extractable commitments and a quantum sigma protocol for QMA\footnote{In a previous version of this work we used the QMA zero-knowledge (with large soundness error) protocol of \cite{broadbent2016zero} instead of sigma protocols.
+Using sigma protocols yields a simplified protocol.}.